 Pip’s involvement over many years in the choir have made her particularly aware of the challenges of performing arts at a local level as well as the importance to the community of Bendigo in having exposure to quality productions in all performing arts.

 Robert is currently the Director of Medical Oncology at Bendigo Health Care Group, a position he has held for sixteen years, while also being the Clinical Director of Loddon Mallee Integrated Cancer Services.
 Robert is an active member of the local performing arts community and has a desire to promote, attract and cultivate diverse forms of performing arts throughout Central Victoria.

-Nigel McGuckian is Deputy Chair of Coliban Water, as well as a committee member and flautist with the Bendigo Symphony Orchestra.
+Nigel McGuckian is a Director of Coliban Water and Chair of its Service, Community and Planning committee, as well as Vice President and flautist with the Bendigo Symphony Orchestra.
 He is past Chair of the Loddon Campaspe Regional Partnership and the Otis Foundation.
 He was a cofounder of RM Consulting Group – an environmental and agricultural consulting business – and worked as a consultant with the business for 28 years.
 Mr McGuckian has a broad range of experience in agriculture, environment, economics and community development.